Chronic Loneliness in the Elderly: How to Help Yourself or Someone Else

 For example, because people are, in general, busier and we move from place to place more than we used to, we are less likely to know our neighbors.
-And 61 percent of older adults who have never talked to their neighbors are lonely.1 As well, it seems as if fewer people are reaching out to those around them.
-In fact, the number of Americans—of any age—who say they have no close friends has tripled since 1985.3
+And the AARP study found that 61 percent of older adults who have never talked to their neighbors are lonely.
+As well, it seems as if fewer people are reaching out to those around them.
+In fact, the number of Americans—of any age—who say they have no close friends has tripled since 1985.

 Here's another fascinating insight: Loneliness seems to be contagious.
 So if you're surrounded by lonely people, your own chances of feeling isolated are increased.
 Loneliness can also hinder your ability to read social cues.
 As a result, lonely people might not notice when others are trying to reach out to them.

 For much of human history, most people remained close to their families from birth to death.
 However, more seniors live alone today than ever before, for all kinds of reasons.
 For example, adult children often move far away from their parents for employment opportunities, and many retired seniors move to places with warmer climates.
 Take a look at how living alone has changed over time and how it can change with age: